640 South State StreetDover, Delaware 19901

 An incomplete urine specimen also can give false results.

 No special diet is required.
-But you should avoid eating meat or drinking tea or coffee the day of your test.
-Check with your doctor about taking any medications on testing day.
-And be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Check with your healthcare provider about taking any medicines on testing day.
+And be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 If you need to collect a 24-hour urine sample, be sure you understand how to do it.